Configuration Settings

 Limits

 These settings restrict MTP/IP's network behavior.
 They may be useful to optimize performance in unusual environments or to achieve specific performance goals.
+It is extremely rare for these settings to require adjustment.

 Maximum Data Rate <kilobits per second>